 - Re-checked fasteners after one week

-What to Buy: Stability Accessories Guide
+What to Buy: Stability Accessories Comparison

-For screen shake (but desk is otherwise stable): A monitor arm is the right solution, not a stabilizer bar.
-The VIVO Dual Monitor Arm handles two monitors and costs $30-50.
+For screen shake (desk otherwise stable): Monitor arm is the right answer, not a stabilizer bar.
+VIVO’s dual arm handles two monitors and resolves camera shake.

 Frequently Asked Questions